How to analyze your blogs user behavior metrics

 Pages per session

-The pages per session parameter indicates page views in a single session and determines if the content is well organized.
+The pages per session parameter indicate page views in a single session and determines if the content is well organized.
 This lets you know if your audience can feel motivated to discover new sections of your blog.

 Open Google Analytics and go to Audience, Overview, and Visit Depth.
 If you analyze this value well, you optimize the internal link-building or apply what you think is appropriate to improve your readers’ experience.